solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Clean up - Delete the database

-In this section, we'll use the `az postgres flexible-server db delete` command to delete the `inventory` database.
+In this section, we will use the `az postgres flexible-server db delete` command to delete the `inventory` database.

 1. In the cloud shell, run the following command to delete the